unrealwork/atsd-use-cases/research/chicago-l-train/README.md

 | 2025 (9) | 230.90 | +/- 1.17% (18,000 passengers)|

-Essentially, this model predicts the probable bounds of ridership aboard the Chicago L. As the amount of time between the training data and the prediction grows, so too does the model's uncertainty, which is reflected by the growing difference between the bounds of probable ridership.
+Essentially, this model predicts the probable bounds of ridership aboard the Chicago L. As the amount of time between the training data and the prediction grows, the uncertainty of the model does as well, which is reflected by the growing difference between the bounds of probable ridership.

 ### Analysis